jhu-library-applications/traject_horizon/README.md

 ## Challenges

 I had to reverse engineer the Horizon database to figure out how to turn it into MARC records.
-I believe I have been succesful, and traject-horizon seems to produce the same output as Horizon's own marcout.
+I believe I have been succesful, and traject_horizon seems to produce the same output as Horizon's own marcout.

 Hopefully this will remain true in future Horizon versions, I don't think relevant